maple-labs/proxy-factory/README.md

     /// @dev Storage slot with the address of the current factory.
 This is the keccak-256 hash of "FACTORY_SLOT". bytes32 private constant FACTORY_SLOT = 0xf2db84db8157f5a01a257d644038e8929d5a62c9ffa8b736374913908897e5bb;

-    /// @dev Storage slot with the address of the current factory.
+    /// @dev Storage slot with the address of the current implementation.
 This is the keccak-256 hash of "IMPLEMENTATION_SLOT". bytes32 private constant IMPLEMENTATION_SLOT = 0xf603533e14e17222e047634a2b3457fe346d27e294cedf9d21d74e5feea4a046;

-    /// @dev Function to be called right after deployment, similar to a constructor in regular contracts. function _setup() private;
+    /// @dev Function to be called right after deployment, to set the `implementation` and the `factory` addresses in storage. function _setup() private;

-    /// @dev Function to delegatecall all incoming function to `implementation` fallback() payable external virtual;
+    /// @dev Function to delegatecall all incoming functions to the `implementation` address. fallback() payable external virtual;

 }